pete-machine/torchbricks/README.md

 *We provide the `create_mermaid_dag_graph`-function to create a brick collection visualization*

-The `BrickCollection` is used for executing above graph using `named_inputs`.
-`named_inputs` is simply a dictionary with input name as key and input data as value.
+The `BrickCollection` is used for executing above graph by passing a dictionary with named input data (`named_inputs`).

 For above brick collection, we only expect one named input called `raw_images`.